lzilioli/extend-to-template/README.md

 a components behavior through a single config object.
 Many people who are in search of inheritance in their components are seeking the benefits brought on by being able to override a single public or protected method implementation in their specialized case.
-Also, this approach doesn't solve for synchronizing `@Outputs()` from descendant to parent, so you still run the risk of your component dom APIs diverging from the implementation of the `BaseComponent` that you wrap.
+Also, this approach doesn't solve for synchronizing `@Output()`s from descendant to parent, so you still run the risk of your component dom APIs diverging from the implementation of the `BaseComponent` that you wrap.